kd8rtt/d74_display/README.md

 # d74_display
-A script to connect to a Kenwood TH-D74 over USB and remotely display data on a 16x2 LCD
+A script to connect a Raspberry Pi to a Kenwood TH-D74 over USB and remotely display data on a 16x2 LCD

 See https://kd8rtt.com/2020/03/15/remote-display-over-usb-for-kenwood-th-d74/ for more details on the hardware used and operation of the program